zyphlar/influxdb.org/source/docs/v0.9/query_language/querying_data.md

 SELECT * FROM "otherDB"../disk.*/ LIMIT 1
 ```

-Return the last point from `otherDB`'s default retention policy where the measurement name begins with lowercase `disk`.
+Return the last point from otherDB's default retention policy where the measurement name begins with lowercase disk.

 ```sql
 SELECT * FROM "1h"./disk.*/ LIMIT 1
 ```

-Return the last point from the `1h` retention policy where the measurement name begins with lowercase `disk`.
+Return the last point from the 1h retention policy where the measurement name begins with lowercase disk.

-*NOTE*: regular expressions cannot be used to specify multiple databases or retention policies.
+*NOTE*: Regular expressions cannot be used to specify multiple databases or retention policies.
 Only measurements.

-## Deleting data or dropping series
+## Dropping measurements and series

-The delete query looks like the following:
->>>>>>> update regex syntax
+You can drop individual series within a measurement that match given tags, or you can drop entire measurements.
+Some examples:

 ```sql
 DROP MEASUREMENT response_times